 A good explanation of the Nitrogen cycle and how N2O emissions can be reduced can be found at the Fertcare Nitrogen Use Efficiency webpages.

-Nitrous oxide (N2O) is emitted from soils, N fertilisers, as well as from stock effluent.
+Nitrous oxide (N2O) is emitted from soils, N fertilisers and stock effluent.
 Sometimes called 'laughing gas', N2O is no laughing matter.
 Nitrous oxide can have significant impacts on our environment.
-It's a powerful greenhouse gas; that's around 300 times more effective in trapping heat than carbon dioxide and it persists in our atmosphere for up to 114 years.
+It's a powerful greenhouse gas that's around 300 times more effective in trapping heat than carbon dioxide and it persists in our atmosphere for up to 114 years.
 Nitrous oxide also has the added downside of being an ozone layer destroying gas.

 Although some N2O production is a natural part of the N cycle, levels of N2O emissions are greatly affected by the way we manage our soils and fertiliser input.
 High levels of N2O emissions usually indicate overuse of N fertiliser.
 Unfortunately, there is increasing evidence that the relationship between N2O emissions and increasing N input is an exponential, rather than a lineal relationship for most crop types.

 Nitrogen-based fertilisers and livestock waste (urine and dung) are the key sources of N2O emissions on farms.
-In 2007, Australian N2O emissions from agricultural soils were estimated at 20.2 million tonnes of "carbon dioxide equivalent" or 85.9% of all anthropogenic N2O emissions.
-Between 1990 and 2007, N2O emissions in Australia rose by 24% (source: NANORP website) and this increase is largely attributable to the increased application of nitrogenous fertilisers.
-That's why the race is on to better understand how nitrogen fertiliser can be better managed whilst finding cost effective ways to reduce N2O emissions.
+In 2007, Australian N2O emissions from agricultural soils were estimated at 20.2 million tonnes of 'carbon dioxide equivalent' or 85.9 per cent of all anthropogenic N2O emissions.
+Between 1990 and 2007, N2O emissions in Australia rose by 24 per cent and this increase is largely attributable to the increased application of nitrogenous fertilisers.
+That's why the race is on to better understand how nitrogen fertiliser can be better managed while finding cost-effective ways to reduce N2O emissions.

-Soil texture also influences N2O production since pore size influences drainage and N2O emissions peak when water filled pore space of soils is around 70%.
+Soil texture also influences N2O production since pore size influences drainage and N2O emissions peak when water filled pore space of soils is around 70 per cent.